BvChung/g-sheet-bot/README.md

-# Leetbot
+# AutomateBot

 ## Overview

-LeetBot is a personal leetcode problem and solution tracker discord bot integrated with Google Sheets using Google Sheets API and Gspread Python API.
+Automate uploading information to Google Sheets using Google Sheets API and Gspread Python API.

 ## Table of Contents